Catalystpay-LTD/gateway-php-sdk/README.md

 ```

-### 2) Go to root project and you can use this GatewayPaySDK class to get the registration status and Send payment using the token in your PHP code as follows
+### 2) Go to root project and you can use this CatalystPaySDK class to get the registration status and Send payment using the token in your PHP code as follows

 ```php
 // Example usage